 We spoke to the designers and manufacturers of each and asked lots of questions: Does it fit in a cup holder?
 Does it have a splash guard or straw included in the lid?
-Is the tumbler dishwasher-safe?
-What is it made out of?
+Is the tumbler dishwasher-safe? how it is prepare?
 What’s the end texture like?
 How many colour choices?

 Lid design may be the major differentiating factor.
 The standard has a medium-sized opening at one side of the mouthpiece designed to limit flow from hot drinks, so far allow cool beverages to pass with fluidity.

 The best choice in tops has an all-in-one integrated top that closes completely and can accommodate a straw.
 The straw is a surprising need for iced drinks or smoothies to prevent sloshing.
 The last factor in lid design is cleanability.

 There is a tendency for gunk for example coffee milk to get stuck in crevices.
 Main brands have taken this into account, though small unattached parts may not be simple to disassemble and reassemble (and may have a tendency to vanish).

 How we tested